 Oualie Beach was nice (my way of saying that it was perfectly adequate as a beach, but nowhere near as nice as even the beach in Condado).
 The sand was a mix of black and white sand.
 It had almost no shells, but it did have a lot of reeds washing up on the shore.
 The Oualie Beach Hotel is right along the beach.
-With typical-looking island cottages strung along the edge of the water (like a Dairymen’s in the tropics), it might be a place to stay on another trip.
+With typical-looking island cottages strung along the edge of the water, it might be a place to stay on another trip.

 We sat under an umbrella, Gerry reading, I was trying to relax.
 Finally I got up and went for a walk along the beach.
 I didn’t take my camera, but would wish I had.
 Mostly I looked at things in the sand, but my sixth sense told me to stop and look ahead of me at one point and when I did there was a beautiful white heron-like bird right in front of me.
 Beautiful because his legs and beak were light green!
 I also found part of a dead crab with the most brilliant blue claws; a shell with coral growing on it that looked like a red goo, complete with vejigante horn; and another shell, perfectly smooth and an unnatural shade of bright yellow.

 At the end of the beach were two pelicans fishing.
 That was fun to watch as I could see ripples in the water from the fish.
 The birds could fish without rising much more than four feet off the water.
 It was a continuous fly, scoop, gooble.